25 Incredible Things to Do in Oaxaca City, Mexico

 El Mercado de Benito Juรกrez is a maze of colorful market stalls offering everything from street snacks and typical ingredients, to traditional clothing, handmade pottery, home dรฉcor, and hand-painted crafts.

-Primarily, El Mercado de Benito Juรกrez is a perfect for exploring and starting to understanding more about the local culture and people.
+Primarily, El Mercado de Benito Juรกrez is perfect for exploring and starting to understand more about the local culture and people.
 I think you can find better handicrafts and souvenirs elsewhere, but there are still some great gems to uncover!

 Make sure to clear a few hours in your schedule.
 This market is huge and demands plenty of time to see, taste, and experience everything on offer!
 In fact, you may need to return a couple of times.